Lyris12/YGOCC-QCd/README.md

 ## `11111036` Golden Skies - Brandon the Fluid Blade
 created by Zerry, coded by Lyris, art from Shadowverse's "Dyne, Master Swordsman"
 ## `14151800` Sverdånd Berserker
-created by LeonDuvall
+created by LeonDuvall, coded by Glitchy
 ## `14151801` Sverdånd Navigator
-created by LeonDuvall
+created by LeonDuvall, coded by Glitchy
 ## `14151802` Sverdånd Sailor
-created by LeonDuvall
+created by LeonDuvall, coded by Glitchy
 ## `14151803` Sverdånd Viking
-created by LeonDuvall
+created by LeonDuvall, coded by Glitchy
 ## `14151804` Sverdånd Mariner
-created by LeonDuvall
+created by LeonDuvall, coded by Glitchy
 ## `14151805` Sverdånd Raider
-created by LeonDuvall
+created by LeonDuvall, coded by Glitchy
 ## `14151806` Legendary Sverdånd - Hrólfr
-created by LeonDuvall
+created by LeonDuvall, coded by Glitchy
 ## `14151807` Legendary Sverdånd - Harald
-created by LeonDuvall
+created by LeonDuvall, coded by Glitchy
 ## `14151808` Sverdånd Livsvåpen - Sköfnung
-created by LeonDuvall
+created by LeonDuvall, coded by Glitchy
 ## `14151809` Sverdånd Festning - Jómsburg
-created by LeonDuvall
+created by LeonDuvall, coded by Glitchy
 ## `14151810` Sverdånd Funerary Pyre
-created by LeonDuvall
+created by LeonDuvall, coded by Glitchy
 ## `14151811` Sverdånd Fury
-created by LeonDuvall
+created by LeonDuvall, coded by Glitchy
 ## `14151812` Sverdånd Leidang
-created by LeonDuvall
+created by LeonDuvall, coded by Glitchy
 ## `14151813` Sverdånd Endurance
-created by LeonDuvall
+created by LeonDuvall, coded by Glitchy
 ## `14151814` Sverdånd Fleet
-created by LeonDuvall
+created by LeonDuvall, coded by Glitchy
 ## `18192190` Star Dance Pegasus
 created by RespectBlindfolds, coded by Lyris
 ## `18192191` The Mystic's Successor